Retail Policy Review

 What is the review about?

-The Economic Affairs Scrutiny Panel is reviewing retail policy in Jersey and exploring the challenges and opportunities local retailers face.
-As well as the main shopping area of St. Helier, the Panel is looking at out-of-town retail areas including St. John's Village and Les Quennevais Precinct.
+The Economic Affairs Scrutiny Panel has reviewed retail policy in Jersey.
+The review explored the challenges and opportunities local retailers face.
+As well as the main shopping area of St. Helier, the Panel has looked at out-of-town retail areas including St. John's Village and Les Quennevais Precinct.

-The Panel is seeking evidence from retailers, the public and stakeholders on this issue and encourages people to write in with their comments.
+The Panel sought evidence from retailers, the public and stakeholders on this issue, and published its final report on 21 December.

 Terms of reference